How to Apply for a Grant

 Secondary Schools Major Award Application Process

-Please see the Major Awards Application page for notes on applying for our major awards.
+Please see the Major Awards Application page for additional notes on applying for our major awards.

 You can register interest for all our awards and grant news here